joaoctaviosantiago/python_notes/Python Course.md

 1. Make a program that will ask the user for the grades of 3 exams, calculate the average grade, print it and if the grade is greater or equal to 6, print "You've passed! (:", if it was between 4 and 6, print "You will go to summer school", if it's less than 4, print "you've failed.

-2. Make a program that asks the user for their weight and height,  calculate their BMI (Body Mass Index) and print the information following the table below:
+2. Make a program that asks the user for their weight and height,  calculate their BMI (Body Mass Index), print it with 2 decimal points and print the information following the table below:

 | BMI         | Classification  |
 |-------------|-----------------|